gildeb/Micropython/rasp2/README.md

 ## Driver functions

-They can be called for each created object:
+They can be called for each driver instantiation:

     >>> m0.func(args)